 I kept expecting the familiar rush of fear, and excitement, but it never came.
 Oddly, I felt nothing.
 No optimism, no ominous sense of doom, just utterly neutral, like my brain had gone into standby, waiting to see how this turns out.
 There was no eagerness to my steps.
 I was keenly aware that if things went wrong again, it would likely be the end of the whole endeavor, but still I wasn’t worried.
 Entirely unemotional; I just walked.
 Good thing I had music.

 It was a few miles out of Philly, I was pulled out of my head, when a woman began talking to me.
 She walked alongside me, so I felt no need to stop.
 She gave her name as Angelique, and told me her nickname is GypsyFeet.
 She asked what I was up to, and just nodded in stride as I told it.
 She then told me the story of her boyfriend, who’d been hit by a car a year ago.
 He was pronounced DOA (dead on arrival).
 But he came back.
 Then they told him he’d never walk again.
 She told me, that her boyfriend was not only walking, but he was hiking all over.
-He’d asked her to go, but she was afraid to take the leap.
+He’d asked her to go with him, but she was afraid to take the leap.
 He left without her when she hesitated.
 Now, wishing she’d gone from the start, she’s planning to join him, in two weeks time.
 It was an unbelievable story, and maybe she made it up, I don’t know.
 Regardless it is a good story, and I was glad she told me.
 We parted ways, after a few blocks, she said I’d be able to find places to camp ahead.

-Not that I’d been walking long at all, but I already learned my lesson the hard way, and spent a month recovering for it, so now that I was back, I would take it slow.
+Not that I’d been walking long at all, but I had already learned my lesson the hard way, and spent a month recovering for it.
+So now that I was back, I would take it slow.
 For that I was grateful to have started late in the day.
 Though I did forget to account for the longer daylight hours.
 Back in February, the sky was dark by 6, now in April, it wouldn’t be until 8.
 Which means I had plenty of time to kill, when I decided to stop at Five o’clock.

 Coming down the hill, into Kent park, there was a small enclosed dog run, with a few dogs playing inside.
 Passed that was a creek, where two men were quietly fishing.
 A narrow bridge stood 30 or so feet above the park.
 The short grass gave way to a field of yellow flowers, and farther still, tall ornamental grass stood, narrowing the path.
 The tall grass, was brown and dead, and added an eerie vibe, with the clouds hanging over.
 I spoke briefly with the fishermen, as they began packing.
 They seemed cool, so I asked if I might have any problems pitching a tent down here.
 Should be fine, they told me, and wished me luck.